 The Curated Digest

 This format compiles a list of valuable links, resources, or content.
 It is ideal if you are positioned as a guide or educator in your niche.
-You might include recent blog posts, tools you are using, reading books, or community updates.
+You might include recent blog posts, tools you are using, books you’re reading, or community updates.

 The Educational Series